torrepaul315/Torres-Blog/readme.md

 * NOTE: Your api should only be returning JSON, so you will need to make ajax requests to get the blog contents.

 * NOTE: For now, you can put your HTML/CSS/JS files in the `public` folder in your app directory.
 Use the [express static middleware](http://expressjs.com/en/api.html#express.static) to serve up the folder (This is enabled by default when using the express generator).
-This will suffice for now, but the last stretch goal is to deploy your front end to firebase.

 * Use bootstrap or another style framework of your choice.
 Plan ahead and use a grid system for your layout.